Anthrax

 Key facts

-- Anthrax is a very rare but serious disease caused by bacteria from infected animals.
+- Anthrax is a rare but serious disease caused by bacteria found in infected animals and soil.

-- Most of the time it causes a skin infection, but it can also affect your digestive tract (your gut) or lungs.
+- It most often causes a skin infection but can also affect your gut or lungs.

 - Anthrax can be treated with antibiotics — the sooner the better.

-- If you work with infected animals, it’s very important to wear full body protective equipment and cover any broken skin with dressings to prevent catching anthrax.
+- If you work with infected animals, wear protective equipment to prevent catching anthrax.

 What is anthrax?

-Anthrax is very rare in Australia, with only 3 cases occurring in humans since 2001.
-However, it still occurs in animals — mainly in the ‘anthrax belt’, which runs through western New South Wales into Victoria and southern Queensland.
+Anthrax is rare in Australia.
+However, it still happens in animals, mainly in the 'anthrax belt'.
+This area stretches from northern Victoria through western New South Wales and into southern Queensland.

 What are the symptoms of anthrax?